Special Needs TeensGeneralLatestParenting

 Games for Special Needs Teenager

-Games are an excellent method to stimulate and engage the social, cognitive and emotional skills of special needs teens.
+Games are an excellent method to stimulate the social connections, cognitive and emotional skills of special needs teens.
 You can try the following games according to the unique potential and preferences of your teen:

 Form Structures Using Blocks

-Building diverse structures with blocks is a great method to develop creativity in special needs kids.
+Building diverse structures with blocks is a great method to develop creativity in teens with developmental disabilities.

 Memory Matching Cards